Hit Enter to search or Esc key to close

 Gorilla Trekking Experience

-Done in Bwindi Impenetrable and Mgahinga Gorilla National Park, gorilla trekking experience is one of the best encounters in Uganda and East Africa at large.
-The activity involves hiking through the park’s rainforests in search of the endangered mountain gorillas, and once found, you will be allowed to spend a full hour in their presence.
+Done in Bwindi Impenetrable and Mgahinga Gorilla National Park, gorilla tours are the most thrilling encounters in Uganda and East Africa at large.
+The activity of gorilla trekking involves hiking through the park’s rainforests in search of the endangered mountain gorillas, and once found, you will be allowed to spend a full hour in their presence.
 Bwindi protects 4 gorilla sectors – Ruhija, Buhoma, Nkuringo, and Rushaga sectors, while Mgahinga has one gorilla family.

 Chimpanzee Tracking